All You Wanted to Know About

 The 1990's - 3D CAD/CAM Moves to the PC!!

 With electronic drawings, mostly from AutoCAD, we had two options.
 Use the drawing or utilize the 2D graphics provided by the .dxf.
-Many of us are still taking .dxf or now .dwg and creating the 3D models. .dxf was a bit of a faux translator being controlled by Autodesk.
+Many of us are still taking .dxf or now .dwg and creating the 3D models. .dxf was a bit of a faux translator since it was controlled by Autodesk.
 While the graphics came over great the dimensions and annotation left a lot to be desired.

 Here is a simple example of a .dwg conversion in IronCAD.
 This will give good idea how this works.
 Complex part take a bit more work but it is worth it in many cases.
 But again you have to check the model to the original drawings.
 Autocad drawings are notorious for not being correct.
 IronCAD is the only program that provides CAXA a standalone Autocad clone or association with the 3D modeler.
 This provides a high level of compatibility with the .dwg.